 The image below shows a new chain on a worn sprocket with tall teeth.
 At the blue arrow in the image, you can see how the teeth are hooked.
 Bad things happen!

 The new, unworn chain links fit the bottom of the gaps between sprocket teeth.
 Chain tension from pedaling pulls the links so the rollers are trapped behind the hooked teeth.
-As each roller comes around to the top of the sprocket, the hook pulls it downward (red arrow), then chain tension overcomes this pull.
-The roller breaks loose, rolling up the back of the hook, so the hook yanks the chain backward slightly with relation to the sprocket.
-Then the roller pops off and the chain jumps slightly forward.
+As each roller comes around to the top of the sprocket, the hook pulls it downward (red arrow), then the roller rolls up the back of the hook.
+Until the chain and sprocket have worn together, the chain pops off the tooth and jumps forward slightly as the next tooth engages.
 This happens for every roller which comes around, dozens of times per second.
-The resulting roughness can be felt through the pedals.
-The roughness is worse than with teeth which are only sloped.

 A new chain on a worn sprocket of a derailerless drivetrain, held in place by adjusting the position of the rear wheel, can have little enough slack to force it to engage, but still at a cost in efficiency and chain wear.

 The chain engages a chainwheel differently from a rear sprocket.
-Engagement with the chainwheel is with the tensioned run of chain and disengagement, with the return run.
+Engagement with the chainwheel is with the driving run of chain and disengagement, with the lightly-tensioned return run.

 Nonetheless, the basic form of the chain's travel around the chainwheel is the same.
 There is one notable difference: the chain engages under tension from over the top of hooked teeth -- if they are hooked -- rather than digging in behind them.
 Jumping forward of the chain with a worn chainwheel occurs at the lightly-tensioned return run rather than the pulling run, and involves less power loss.
 A bit of jumping forward of a worn chain is visible even in the video below, with a new chainwheel.

-The standard way to measure chain wear is with a ruler or steel tape measure.
-This can be done without removing the chain from the bicycle.
+A ruler or steel tape measure, though, can measure the chain without its being removed from the bicycle.
 The normal technique is to measure a one-foot length, placing an inch mark of the ruler at the side of one link pin, then looking at the corresponding link pin 12 complete links away.
 On a new, unworn chain, this link pin will also line up exactly with an inch mark.
 With a worn chain, the link pin will be past the inch mark.
 For accurate measurement, the chain should be held under some tension -- either on the bicycle, or hanging.
-Also, use a metal ruler or tape measure.
+Use a metal ruler or tape measure.
 Wood, plastic and cloth all can expand or shrink.
 Measurement is also possible with a metric ruler -- see below.

 This technique gives a direct measurement of the wear to the chain, and an indirect measurement of the wear to the sprockets. first, let's look at how to do this with a ruler that measures in inches.